Sinks (2023-) are a series of thermal sculptures exploring ‘heat’ as both a material and an active process that occurs through space.

 Sink 2 was on display for the CURRENTS 826 Winter/Spring show, Resonances, until April 9, 2023.

-Sink 12 is on display in ABQ, NM, at 516ARTS for Southwest Contemporary’s 2023 12 New Mexico Aritsts to Know Now group show until the end of August 2023.
+Sink 12 was on display in ABQ, NM, at 516ARTS for Southwest Contemporary’s 2023 12 New Mexico Artists to Know Now.